-The Company invests primarily in money market funds and high quality commercial paper and other debt instruments.
+The Company invests primarily in money market funds, certificates of deposit and high-credit quality debt instruments.
 Cash equivalents are maintained with high quality institutions, the composition and maturities of which are regularly monitored by management.
 Investments in marketable securities are generally in high-credit quality debt instruments with an active resale market.
 Such investments are made only in instruments issued or enhanced by high-quality institutions.
-The U.S. Treasury through a Temporary Guarantee Program of Money Market funds has guaranteed money market investments on hand as of September 19, 2008.
+The US.
+Treasury through a Temporary Guarantee Program of Money Market funds has guaranteed money market investments on hand as of September 19, 2008.
 These funds are guaranteed through September 18, 2009.
-The Company had \$5.3 million of U.S Treasury guaranteed money market funds and FDIC insured funds at April 4, 2009.
+The Company had \$7.4 million of US Treasury guaranteed money market funds and FDIC insured funds at July 4, 2009.
 In addition, the Company had \$3.5 million in treasury notes that are direct obligations of the US government.
 The Company has not incurred any credit risk losses related to these investments.